Xinglab/scCirRL-seq/README.md

 scRMATS-long is an analysis pipeline designed for long-read single-cell RNA-seq data.
 It mainly consists of two parts:
 1. NanoHunter: a standalone module for barcode/UMI calling and gene/transcript quantification
-2. scRMATS-long: cell type-specific & allele-specific splicing analysis
+2. scRMATS-long: analysis modules for identificaton of cell type-specific and allele-specific splicing

 <img src="figs/nanohunter-github-workflow.png" width="70%">